Whistler Creekside is one of many legacies of the 2010 Winter Games and served as the venue for men’s and women’s alpine skiing events.

-The Men's events were hosted entirely on the Dave Murray Downhill, widely considered one of the top three courses in the world.
-The Women's and Paralympic Alpine course began on Wild Card, swing over to Lower Jimmie's Joker, and made its way down a portion to Franz's to finally join up with the Men's course on the Lower Dave Murray Downhill.
+The men’s events were hosted on the Dave Murray Downhill, the second longest downhill in the world.
+The women’s and Paralympic Alpine course took place on Wild Card, Lower Jimmie’s Joker, Franz’s Run and Lower Dave Murray Downhill.

-During Games time, the entire Creekside base was transformed to accommodate facilities such as wax cabins; athletes lounge and security check posts.
-VANOC also installed a temporary chairlift at Creekside to carry spectators, athletes and officials from the base area to the Timing Flats.
+2010 Winter Games work included adding extra width to the existing men's course, the creation of a new women’s course on Franz's Run, doubling the snowmaking capacity, and doubling the width of the finish corral.
+During Games time, the entire Creekside base was transformed to accommodate facilities such as wax cabins, the athletes lounge and security check posts.
+A temporary chairlift was also installed at Creekside to carry spectators, athletes and officials from the base area to the timing flats.

-Upon completion of the Games, the site was be decommissioned as an Olympic and Paralympic venue.
-The temporary structures have been removed, but all other improvements and infrastructure remains in place as a Games legacy.
-Changes to the trails are considered positive and advantageous for ongoing operations of Whistler Blackcomb, providing enhanced training, racing, and recreational ski opportunities.
+After the 2010 Winter Games, the temporary structures were removed, but all other improvements and infrastructure remained in place.
+Changes to the runs were considered positive and advantageous for ongoing operations of Whistler Blackcomb and provided enhanced training, racing and recreational ski opportunities.